-If one of your New Year’s resolutions is to read more in 2014, here are ten awesome books you should consider reading next year.
+If one of your New Year’s resolutions is to read more, here are ten awesome books you should consider reading next year.
 You will not be sorry.

 1. Forgive Me, Leonard Peacock by Matthew Quick